gc3pie/gc3pie/gc3apps/ieu.uzh.ch/README.gpartialequilibrium.txt

 Requirements for running ``gpartialequilibrium``
 ==============================================

-`gpartialequilibrium` requires as input argument an .csv file containing the list of all the parameters that will have to be passed to the Matlab script containing the main function to be executed.
+`gpartialequilibrium` requires as input argument a list of .csv files each of them containing the list of all the parameters that will have to be passed to the Matlab script containing the main function to be executed.

-Expected signature of the main function:
+Expected signature of the Matlab main function:
 <function name> <input csv> <result folder>

 Example:
 partialequilibrium('chunk_1.csv','./results')

 Additionally, `gpartialequilibrium` requires the location of the Matlab scripts to be executed to be specified in the `-R PATH` option.

-For each line of the input .csv file a GpartialequilibriumApplication needs to be generated (depends on chunk value passed as part of the input options).
+For each line of each input .csv file a GpartialequilibriumApplication needs to be generated (depends on chunk value passed as part of the input options).
 Splits input .csv file into smaller chunks, each of them of size 'self.params.chunk_size'.
 Then submits one execution for